Dr Russell Coade

 - Development of a high temperature creep-rupture test facility.

-- Failure investigations for power plant and the petroleum and petrochemical industries.
+- Failure investigations for conventional and advanced power plant, and the petroleum and petrochemical industries.

 - Assessment of the structural integrity of large engineering plant.

 - Participation in the US Electric Power Research Institute (EPRI) 'Corrosion.
-Fatigue' project and management of the 'Header Stress Monitoring' program while at Ontario Hydro.
+Fatigue' project and management of the 'Header Stress Monitoring' program while seconded to Ontario Hydro.

 "Failure Analysis" for the Materials Australia, and "Creep In Engineering Materials" for the Central Queensland University Masters course titled ENPG22003 Plant Materials.